 One of the errors that developers occasionally ask about is the "Handle not owned by the current thread error"; what it actually means and the situations in which it can occur.
-This doesn't tend to be an error message that developers using the SocketTools ActiveX controls encounter, and before the .NET Edition was released, it was almost exclusively an issue related to the Library Edition.
-The reason this error exists, the justification for the threading model that is used and how things have changed involves a bit of a history and the origins of SocketTools.
+This doesn't tend to be an error message that developers using the SocketTools ActiveX controls encounter.
+It is almost exclusively an issue related to the .NET and Library Editions.
+The reason this error exists, an explanation of the threading model used and how things have changed involves a bit of a history and the origins of SocketTools.

 There were a fair number of assumptions in the core networking code that worked well when it was in a control targeted for a single language.
 On the other hand, porting that code to standard DLLs presented a problem because a DLL can be used with virtually any Windows programming language.
-The solution was to redesign that core code from the ground up, focusing on implementing the DLL interfaces first, and then building the ActiveX controls on top of that API.
-All of the "inside knowledge” that the ActiveX controls depended on had to be removed and redesigned.
-The decision was made early on that we didn't want to create undocumented functions specifically for the controls.
+The solution was to redesign that core code from the ground up, focusing on implementing the DLL interfaces first, and then building the ActiveX controls on top of those APIs.
+All of the "inside knowledge" the ActiveX controls depended on had to be redesigned (the decision was made early on that we didn't want to create undocumented functions specifically for the controls.)
 Rather than creating our own shortcuts, it forced us to use our own code much as any other developer would.

 We decided on two principal design goals when it came to the SocketTools API.
-One was to make sure it could be used in both a single-threaded and multithreaded program without requiring any special coding on the part of the developer.
+One was to make sure it could be used in both a single-threaded and multi-threaded program without requiring any special coding on the part of the developer.
 Every function had to be designed to be thread-safe, but this introduced another fundamental problem: sockets are not inherently thread-safe.
 In other words, when you have two threads reading and writing on the same socket, there's no guarantee which thread is actually going to read the data, or in what order the data is going to be written.
 The developer has to use some synchronization mechanism to ensure that thread A is not reading data that thread B expects to read.
-That tied into the second design goal, which was to make sure the API wouldn't provide the programmer with just enough rope to hang himself.
-After all, SocketTools was specifically designed for developers who don’t have a lot of experience with sockets programming.
-They just want to be able to add features like downloading files or the ability to send emails, without having to worry about all of the low-level details.
+That tied into the second design goal, which was to make sure the SocketTools API wouldn't introduce any unnecessary complexity that could result in unexpected behavior.

 This lead to the decision to implement a threading model in the DLLs that was functionally similar to how COM apartment threading works, but with a bit more flexibility.
 Whenever a handle to a client session is created, it is associated with the thread that created it.
 The handles that are used with the SocketTools API are really a kind of pseudo-handle that references some internal data structures, along with I/O buffers and the actual socket handle.
 Whenever the handle is passed to a function, it is dereferenced internally and certain checks are performed depending on the type of function being called.
 One of those checks is whether the thread that is calling the function is the same as the thread that created the handle.
 If they don't match, the error ST_ERROR_NOT_HANDLE_OWNER is returned to the caller.

 This check isn't actually performed on all functions; however, any function that deals with I/O on the socket will check thread ownership.
-Because it's possible that the developer would want to have one thread initially create the session, but have another thread do the actual work, a mechanism was added where a thread could assume ownership of a handle created by another thread; this is done using the AttachThread function.
+Because it's possible that the developer would want to have one thread initially create the session, but have another thread do the actual work, a mechanism was added where a thread could assume ownership of a handle created by another thread; this is done using the AttachThread method and related functions.
 In many ways, this provided the best of both worlds.
-Developers could pass client handles to other threads, but they had to explicitly establish ownership which would prevent inadvertent errors in their code that would prove very difficult to debug.
+Developers could pass client handles to other threads, but they had to explicitly establish ownership which would prevent inadvertent errors in their code that could prove very difficult to debug.

 In SocketTools, when you create a connection you will be able to continue to use the same threading model used in previous versions, or you can choose to specify a "free-threading" option that tells the class or library that any thread can use that session handle.
 It is important to keep in mind that if you use this option, you are responsible for synchronizing access to the session yourself.
-For example, if two threads call the FtpCommand function using the same handle, if you don’t synchronize them you will have no control over which command is actually sent to the server first.
-This can lead to logical errors in the program which can be very difficult to find in a large program, and it’s often the case that they can’t be reproduced reliably.
+For example, if two threads call the FtpClient.Command method for the same class instance, or the call FtpCommand function using the same handle, you will have no control over which command is actually sent to the server first.
+Unless you synchronize those method calls, it can lead to logical errors in the program which can be very difficult to find and reproduce in a large program.
 With the default threading model, you would catch this during testing because one of those threads would get an error indicating that it's not the handle's owner.
 With the free-threading model, that responsibility falls to you.
 It's an advanced option we feel will be of benefit to developers; however we recommend that you continue to use the default threading model whenever possible.